bioinformatics-training/intro-machine-learning-2018/docs/03-logistic-regression.md

 #### Scalability

 Whilst GPs represent a powerful approach to nonlinear regression, they do have some limitations.
-Computationally, GPs do not scale well with the number of observations, and standard GP approaches are not suitable when we have a very large datasets (thousands of observations).
+GPs do not scale well with the number of observations, and standard GP approaches are not suitable when we have a very large datasets (thousands of observations).
 To overcome these limitations, approximate approaches to inference with GPs have been developed.

 ## Classification {#classification}

 Classification algorithms are a supervised learning techniques that assign data to categorical outputs.
-For example we may have a continuous input variable, $x$, and want to learn how that variable maps to a discrete valued output, $y\in [0,1]$, which might represent two distinct phenotypes "infected" versus "uninfected".
+For example we may have a continuous input variable, $X$, and want to learn how that variable maps to a discrete valued output, $y\in [0,1]$, which might represent two distinct phenotypes "infected" versus "uninfected".

-This section is slit as follows in section \@ref(logistic-regression) we introduce logistic regression, a simple classification algorithm based on linear models, and in section \@ref(#gp-classification) we demonstrate the use of nonlinear classifiers based on Gaussian process, highlighting when GP classifiers are more appropriate.
+This section is split as follows: in section \@ref(logistic-regression) we introduce logistic regression, a simple classification algorithm based on linear models; and in section \@ref(#gp-classification) we demonstrate the use of nonlinear classifiers based on Gaussian process, highlighting when GP classifiers are more appropriate.

 ### Logistic regression {#logistic-regression}

-The type of linear regression models we've been using up to this point deal with real-valued $\mathbf{y}$, and are therefore not appropriate for classification.
+The type of linear regression models we've been using up to this point deal with real-valued observation data, $\mathbf{y}$, and are therefore not appropriate for classification.
 To deal with cases where $\mathbf{y}$ is a binary outcome, we instead fit a linear model to the logit (natural log) of the log-odds ratio:

 $\ln \biggl{(}\frac{p(x)}{1-p(x)}\biggr{)} = c + m_1 x_1.$